Ten best mouse for CAD software users – 2020 Update

-I have noticed that large mouse which fits properly in your hand is comfortable to work with.
 Dedicated keys for Pan, Zoom, and other functions is an added advantage but too many dedicated keys generally become an overkill unless you really like a programmable mouse with lots of dedicated keys.
 Though not many users preferred programmable dedicated keys but a small group of CAD users liked to have mouse with dedicated keys.